shilpamudusu/Assignments/gene-essentiality-map.md

 # Gene Essentiality – Cancer DepMap Documentation

 ## Overview
 The goal of this project is to build a web page that shows the gene essentiality map for a given gene target.
 The essentiality map will provide insights into the gene's importance for cell survival, especially in the context of cancer, by utilizing data from the Cancer Dependency Map (DepMap).
-Users will be able to input a gene’s EnsemblID (ENSG) to fetch the corresponding essentiality data.
+Users will be able to input a gene's EnsemblID (ENSG) to fetch the corresponding essentiality data.

 ## Components and Prerequisites